stdekker/open-data-maps/architecture.md

 The application is organized into the following main directories:

-- `web/`: Contains the frontend application and PHP backend
+- `web/`: Contains the frontend application and PHP data api
 - `tools/`: Contains PHP scripts for data processing
 - `process/`: Contains additional processing scripts
 - `vendor/`: Composer dependencies